 Inspiring and providing support for wellness is my passion.
 It cracks me up to realize I have been a health educator for over four decades!

 I love being a mother and a grandmother and treasure those titles above all others.
 But this is the page for you to learn more about my professional life.
 So, here it is . . .

 “Susan oozes enthusiasm, pleasure, and joy.
 The energy she brings to her passion for wellness is absolutely infectious.
 I dare you to hear her speak, read her work, or spend some time with her and NOT get inspired!”

 ~Kate Northrup, author of Money: A Love Story

 SUSAN TATE is recognized worldwide as an author, teacher, and wellness visionary.
-A respected health educator for many years, she has a passion for inspiring wellness from an empowering, loving, and compassionate perspective.
+A respected health educator for over 47 years, she has a passion for inspiring wellness from an empowering, loving, and compassionate perspective.
 That perspective was evident when she wrote the first edition of Into the Mouths of Babes in 1984–one of the first infant nutrition books ever published that offered nutritional guidance for feeding children a healthy vegetarian diet.
 She revised that book in 1995 and released the completely revised and updated third edition in 2013.
 She is also the author of Wellness Wisdom: 31 Ways to Nourish Your Mind, Body, & Spirit (2007, 2011).
 Her earlier books (written under her former name, Susan Tate Firkaly) include AIDS and HIV Education: Effective Teaching Strategies, and Working Together to Prevent Sexual Assault.